-You can join this tour with a reduced price on one of the following dates:
+You can join this tour as a scheduled group departure on the following dates:

 Today we will drive to Kalai Khum village.
 You will see Norak water reservoir that is called Tajik Sea.
 The highest point of the day is Shuraba pass (2 267 m) and after drive along Afghanistan border starts.
 This part will amaze you by its unique mountains – it is already Territory of Pamir Mountains.
 Over the centuries, the Pamirs have inspired the world’s greatest explorers – Marco Polo, Hsuan Tsang, Mirza Muhammad Haidar.
 And now you also have a chance to travel here.
 You will drive along natural border – Pyanj River.
 Having visited the Pamirs, many travellers called this giant mountain system the ocean of white and blue mountains.
 This night you will spend in a home stay to experince the way local people live.

 Day 2: Kalai Khum – Rushan (180 km, 6 hours)

 In the morning we will drive to Rushan.
 10 km from Kalai – Khum we will drive up to ancient fortress.
 This fortress was built in 3 century and in 2013 got restoration.
 After sightseeing we will keep drive to Rushan.
 On the way we will see a lot of afghan villages and risky path on the rocks from left side of Panj river.
 Rushan is the first region where start pamirian life.
 Pamirian people differ from others by their tradition, language, religion etc. Overnight is in homestay.

 Day 3: Rushan – Bartang Valley – Trek to Jizew (60 km)